jlrichey/mod_14_challenge/README.md

 QUESTION - What impact resulted from increasing or decreasing the training window?

-ANSWER - <u>Decreasing the training window to one month</u> with the SVM model had a slight impact on the strategy returns, taking them from approximately 1.5 (50%) to a little under 1.4 (appx.
+ANSWER - **Decreasing the training window to one month** with the SVM model had a slight impact on the strategy returns, taking them from approximately 1.5 (50%) to a little under 1.4 (appx.
 45%) over the study period.
 THe

 ### Model Tuning 2 - Short SMA (Simple Moving Average) Input Features